Vinit-joshi2/Breast-Cancer/README.md

 <img src = https://github.com/Vinit-joshi2/Breast-Cancer/blob/main/images/img8.png>

 <p>
-  As per our data, image 4000 has a cancer patient image and our mdeol predict paerson has cancer
+  As per our data, image 4000 has a cancer patient image and our model predict paerson has cancer
 </p>